 Supervision Policy

-2. New Registered Members For the first 150 hours of therapy delivered post-registration, newly qualified registrants should receive at least one hour's HG supervision with an accredited HGI supervisor for every 15 hours of HG therapy they provide.
+For the first 150 hours of therapy delivered after passing Part 3, newly qualified registrants should receive at least one hour's HG supervision with an accredited HGI supervisor for every 15 hours of HG therapy they provide.

-Fully-qualified HGI registrants with more than 150 sessions of HG practice who work within organisations which make their own arrangements for supervision, are still required to retain an annually updated supervision agreement with an accredited HGI supervisor if they wish to retain their HGI registration.
-If their therapy practice is confined to the organisation they work for then in the event of difficulties or complaints the burden of public protection, redress and proof of good governance falls upon the organisation rather than the Institute.
+Fully qualified HGI registrants with more than 150 sessions of HG practice who work within organisations which make their own arrangements for supervision, are still required to honour an annually updated supervision agreement with an accredited HGI supervisor, if they wish to retain their HGI registration.
+If their therapy practice is confined to the organisation they work for, the burden of public protection, redress and proof of good governance falls upon the organisation rather than the Institute in the event of difficulties or complaints.

 In the event of a Complaint

-In the event of a complaint being received about a therapist’s practice then their use of supervision according to this policy would be considered in making any judgements about a therapist’s exercise of professionalism and common sense.
+In the event of a complaint being received about a therapist’s practice, the therapist’s use of supervision according to this policy will be taken into account when making any judgements about their exercise of professionalism and common sense.

-In case a complaint has been brought forward against a Registered Member it is the task of an accredited HGI supervisor to support and comfort the Registered Member with whom she or he has a supervision agreement, unless there are circumstances whereby this cannot reasonably be asked from the accredited HGI supervisor or the Registered Member.
-In that case the accredited HGI supervisor should contact the RPSC co-ordinator to mutually find another accredited HGI supervisor.
+Where a complaint has been brought forward against a Registered, Accredited or Senior Accredited Member, it is the task of an accredited HGI supervisor to offer emotional support to the registrant with whom she or he has a supervision agreement, unless the circumstances are such whereby this cannot reasonably be asked from the accredited HGI supervisor or the Registered, Accredited or Senior Accredited Member.
+In that case the accredited HGI supervisor should contact the RPSC co-ordinator to find another accredited HGI supervisor who can perform this role.

 Dual relationships

-The HGI advises against a trainee or a fully qualified therapist working with a supervisor with whom they would then have a dual relationship, including where there has previously been a therapeutic relationship, as doing so can affect the dynamics of the relationship and would preclude the supervisee from re-engaging in therapy with that individual if they needed to.
-That said, specific circumstances may alter cases i.e.:
+The HGI advises against a trainee or a fully qualified therapist working with a supervisor with whom they have a prior relationship, including a prior therapeutic relationship, as doing is likely to affect the dynamics of the relationship and preclude the therapist from re-engaging in therapy with that supervisor if they needed to.
+However, specific circumstances may alter cases i.e.:

-• if the therapy was a discrete piece of work (such as working with performance anxiety, a phobic response or processing a specific event) – rather than lengthier work which addressed many aspects of their life – and that this work had resulted in a clear ending which occurred a significant period of time ago;
+- where the therapy was a discrete piece of work (such as handling performance anxiety, a phobic response or processing a specific event) – rather than lengthier, wide-ranging work – and had resulted in a clear ending which occurred a significant time ago;

-• except where degree of issue, time, reasons for ‘treatment’, pressing reason why they need supervision from that specific therapist etc. dilute/negate the concerns.
+- pressing reasons why they need supervision from that specific therapist that alter/negate the concerns.

 Membership Renewals